MahsaShk/ApacheSpark/README.md

 This project provides recommendation on [movielens dataset](https://grouplens.org/datasets/movielens/) based on collaborative filtering approach.

+### <a href="NLP_Project.ipynb"> Natural Language Processing (NLP) project</a>:

+In this project, an SMS Spam detection is designed using <a href="NLP_Tools.ipynb"> spark NLP tools</a>.

+Introduction to Spark NLP tools along with some examples are presented <a href="NLP_Tools.ipynb"> here</a>.

+The design pipline includes: **RegexTokenizer**, **StopWordsRemover**, **TF-IDF** based feature extraction, Naive Bayes classifier.

 ## References:

-Apache Spark Documentation available at http://spark.apache.org/
+[1] Apache Spark Documentation available at http://spark.apache.org/

-Kaggle open datasets available at https://www.kaggle.com/docs/datasets
+[2] Kaggle open datasets available at https://www.kaggle.com/docs/datasets

-Spark and python for big data with pyspark, Udemy
+[3] Spark and python for big data with pyspark, Udemy

-Advanced Analytics with Spark, 2nd Edition, Sandy Ryza, Uri Laserson, Sean Owen, Josh Wills
+[4] Advanced Analytics with Spark, 2nd Edition, Sandy Ryza, Uri Laserson, Sean Owen, Josh Wills

 <!-- Frequent pattern mining -->